-Here at St Joseph’s, we really promote and encourage a lifelong enjoyment of reading.
+At St Joseph’s, we promote and encourage a lifelong enjoyment of reading.
 Reading can be an escapism to other worlds.
-It lets the imagination take over and we strive to immerse our children in that during the school day.
-The library is used often for class reading lessons, quiet reading time, a space to choose and swap books to read, a place to listen to audio books and discover new things.
-The library is used by all of our children during lessons and spare time.
+It lets the imagination take over and we strive to immerse our children in texts throughout the school day.
+The library is often using during lesson times for smaller group learning and as a break-out space to support children’s mental and emotional wellbeing throughout the day.

 Leeds School Library Service

 The books within our classrooms are carefully organised to reflect the current learning across all subjects for that half term.
 The children can choose from a superb selection of good quality books provided by the School Library Service.
 The children are encouraged to read a range of fiction and non-fiction books to deepen their knowledge and understanding of the topics being studied.
-Children enjoy capturing and sharing their deepening knowledge from the books they have read through a range of methods of their choice.
-This could be through talk partners, role play, recording facts on post-it notes etc.
+Children enjoy capturing and sharing their ideas and reflections on our library ‘recommend a read’ flipchart.
+Where children give star rating and comments to guide other readers.

 We also use books from the School Library Service to enhance our school library to keep the books fresh, vibrant and exciting for our pupils.
-These books are then organised in the library so that children can choose these as a book to enjoy in the library or take to enjoy in their spare time.
+These books are then organised in the library by genre or topic to enhance learning and enrich their reading for pleasure.

 Our Pupils Using the Library